naeglinghaff/ticketing-app/README.md

 ## Ticketing App

 An API to manage customer service tickets and tasks within a team.
-Build with Rails.
+Built with Rails.

 ### Design decisions